katharostech/maxim/README.md

 Maxim brings a highly-scalable actor model to the Rust language based on the many lessons learned over years of Actor model implementations in Akka and Erlang.
 Maxim is, however, not a direct re-implementation of either of the two aforementioned actor models but rather a new implementation deriving inspiration from the good parts of those projects.

 Current development on Maxim is focused on learning how the framework works and experimenting with our design ideas.
-We will be pushing `0.1.0-alpha` releases with our changes util it gets to a point that is relatively usable.
+We will be pushing `0.1.0-alpha` releases with our changes until it gets to a point that is relatively usable.
 The first thing we've added since the fork was a `spawn_pool` feature that allows you to create pools of actors.
 This and other features we add are likely to change and adapt as we test them in our projects.

 Other things that we are thinking about changing are: